 Much of the programmatic, research, and on the ground operations work for these programs is carried out by paid student employees.
 See Application and Hiring Information to find out more about the Environmental Center's current student job openings and getting paid to further CU's sustainability efforts.

 If you are a CU-Boulder student or alum seeking work in sustainability, we send all positions that come our way to the University of Colorado Boulder's Career Services.
-They post them on an online jobs board called CSO that you can access for free!
+They post them on their online jobs board that you can access for free!

 They have a special page for you to Go Green, be sure to check out their suggested search engines, websites, and resources for jobs in sustainabilty.

-CU Career Services can also assist you with major and career exploration, resume writing and cover letters, events, jobs &internships, graduate school preparation and much more.
-Please see the Career Services website for details or create an account in CSO to seek positions: http://careerservices.colorado.edu/public/
+CU Career Services can also assist you with major and career exploration, resume writing and cover letters, events, jobs &internships, graduate school preparation and much more. http://careerservices.colorado.edu/public/